Karl-Michaud/Talk-To-a-Club/README.md

 1) Finished get posts, logout, ClubUpdateDescription use cases and interface adapters.
 2) Created and Finished ClubLoggedInView, RemoveMemberPanel, PostTextPanel.
-3) Edited the club login use case to return the club description to the presenter.
+3) Edited the club login use case to return the club description to the presenter, and removed entities in output data
-4) Added use cases to switch between the ClubLoggedInView and CreatePostView.
+4) Added use cases to switch between the ClubLoggedInView and CreatePostView in ClubCreatePost use case
+5) Added Logout use case into the Appbuilder